rayyyu12/rayyyu12/README.md

 - 👋 Hi, I’m @rayyyu12
-- 👀 I’m new to coding and am interested in learning all I can
+- 👀 I’m interested in learning all I can
-- 🌱 I’m currently learning python and java

 <!---
 rayyyu12/rayyyu12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.